 There are a number of good golf courses to be enjoyed around Lake Como.
 All the courses are normally open all year round but it is worth ringing ahead to check opening times to avoid any disappointment on arrival.

 Arguably more challenging still is the Villa d’Este golf course in Montorfano.
-Many consider this to be the most difficult course on Lake Maggiore.
+Many consider this to be the most difficult course on Lake Como.
 Whatever your views on the difficulty rating of this par 69 course, no one can fail to enjoy the stunning views the course enjoys from its elevated position.
 Don’t miss out on the opportunity to relax after your game with a spot of lunch on the verandah of the clubhouse!

 Another course worth mentioning is La Pinetina, a course set within an area of almost 400 acres of stunning Appiano Gentile and Tradate Parco Pineta parkland.